-Placing QR codes on landmarks or printed materials for your tours will give tourists more educational information in an eco-friendly way without using so much paper and ink.
+Placing QR codes on landmarks, displays, or printed materials for your tours will give tourists more educational information in an eco-friendly way without using so much paper and ink.
 They can scan codes and keep relevant historical information in their phones to study more later.

-Is there a community activity that people can join in and benefit from?
+Is there a community activity that people should join?
 Place a QR code on public signs on beaches, ecological reserves, and public parks, to announce clean-ups, schedules for events, and other community service projects.

 For popular tourism routes and directories around the city, make an eye-catching QR code people can scan to easily find destinations and suggest other similar places people would enjoy checking out.